Survey

 to Participate

-contact of each institution, through e-mail, occurred in January 2002.
+initial contact of each institution, through e-mail, occurred in

-courses or degrees.
-Information about these offerings is included with
+Information about these offerings is included with the program

-replies from the programs, contact information was revised after the
+on replies from the programs, contact information was revised

-initial correspondence.
-This list of e-mail addresses was used for
+after the initial correspondence.
+This list of e-mail addresses

 May